Knowledge base

 To enable this option:

-Once this feature is enabled, the stream will be automatically and perpetually saved from the moment it is sent to (or pulled by) the Infomaniak platform.
+Once this feature is activated, the stream will be automatically and perpetually recorded from the moment it is sent to (or pulled by) the Infomaniak platform.

-Once this option is enabled, an mp4 file will be automatically generated after each broadcast, which will be transferred to the FTP or VOD space configured by you.
+Once this option is activated, an mp4 file will be automatically generated after each broadcast, which will be transferred to the FTP or VOD space configured by you.

-- A broadcast is defined as the moment between connection and disconnection to the video encoder.
+- A broadcast is defined as the time between connection and disconnection to the video encoder.

-- Record quality: in the case of a multi-bitrate stream, the maximum source quality will be retained.
+- Quality of recordings: in the case of a multi-bitrate stream, the maximum source quality will be preserved.

-- Limiting file size: In case of continuous streaming, you have the option to set the maximum duration of each mp4 file; this option allows you to avoid generating too heavy files and to guarantee the recording of your archives to the FTP or VOD space of your choice (and once the time is reached, the recording is automatically stopped and then sent by FTP and a new record is launched).
+- File size limitation: In case of continuous streaming, you have the possibility to define the maximum duration of each mp4 file; this option allows you to avoid generating files that are too large and to ensure the recording of your archives to the FTP or VOD space of your choice (and once the duration is reached, the recording is automatically stopped then sent by FTP and a new recording is launched).

-To allow you to easily identify and classify your archives, the records name is dynamically customizable using specified parameters between braces.
+To allow you to easily identify and organize your archives, the recording names can be dynamically customized using parameters specified within curly braces.

 Example: